Training, Drilling, and Exercising Toolkit

 There are two categories of exercises:

 Discussion-based: a forum for discussing and developing plans; used to familiarize participants with current plans, policies, agreements, and procedures; may be used to draft new plans, policies, agreements, and/or procedures; focus on strategic, policy-based issues; do not involve the deployment of resources (e.g., tabletop exercises, seminars, and workshops)

 Operations-based: involve the actual deployment or use of resources and an actual reaction to a simulated scenario; focus on action-oriented activities that validate plans, policies, agreements, and procedures (e.g., functional exercises and full-scale exercises)

-As indicated in the chart above, there are seven recognized types of exercises, varying in complexity and depth of planning and capability:
+As indicated in the chart above, there are six recognized types of exercises, varying in complexity and depth of planning and capability:

 Seminar: A discussion-based exercise designed to orient participants to new or updated plans, policies, or procedures through informal discussions.
 Seminars are often utilized to impart new information and formulate new ideas.

 Workshop: A type of discussion-based exercise focused on increased participant interaction and focusing on achieving or building a product (e.g., plans, policies).
 A workshop is typically used to test new ideas, processes, or procedures; train groups in coordinated activities; and obtain consensus.
 Workshops often use breakout sessions to explore parts of an issue with smaller groups.

 Drills: Drills are a set of procedures that test a single, specific operation or function.
 Drills are commonly used to provide training on new equipment, develop or test new policies or procedures, or practice and maintain current skills.
 Often drills appear to be separate from exercises, such as when referring to both drills and exercises; however, a drill is an exercise.
 Additional information on drills can be found in Section 2 of this toolkit.

 Sections 3.1, 3.2 and 3.3 will define and give examples of the remaining types of exercises: tabletop, functional, and full-scale.